ast-dd/canopen/README.md

 ## CANopen

 CANopen is a protocol to communicate on a CAN bus.
 Data is exchanged between nodes using CANopen frames, which uses a subset of the bytes in a CAN frames.
-This project extends the [can](https://github.com/brutella/can) library to interact with a CANopen nodes.
-Setup your hard- and software as described [there](https://github.com/brutella/can/blob/master/README.md).
+This project extends the [can](https://github.com/ast-dd/can) library to interact with a CANopen nodes, which also was forked from [brutella](https://github.com/brutella/can).
+Setup your hard- and software as described [there](https://github.com/ast-dd/can/blob/master/README.md).

 You can find a very good documentation about CANopen [here](http://www.a-m-c.com/download/sw/dw300_3-0-3/CAN_Manual300_3-0-3.pdf).